-Faculty from the University of Notre Dame have completed more than a year of research funded through the Health and Well-being Initiative’s Catalyst Seed Grant Program.
+Faculty from the University of Notre Dame have completed more than a year of research funded through the Community Health and Clinical Partnerships’s Catalyst Seed Grant Program.
 The award program asked researchers in all disciplines to explore creative and diverse research opportunities in the science of wellness that have strong and near-term potential to develop into larger, externally funded research programs.

 Five research teams were awarded funding that tackled various topics.
 The progress of those programs are as follows: